andrewdmullen/andrewdmullen.github.io/_pages/PackingList_PolarGear.md

 * Advice
 	* Use a layering system that offers flexibility to keep you warm, but also the ability to wick away sweat and remove layers when you are active.
-	* Make sure nothing is too tight, you want to have good circulation and mobility.
-Insulation comes from trapping warm air and overly tight clothes can restrict circulation which is very bad.
+	* Clothing should be somewhat loose to provide good circulation, mobility, and trap warm air.
+Tight clothing can restrict circulation which is dangerous.
 	* Make sure you try all your layers on at the same time to ensure they fit well together.
-	* Double check if there is any chance it ever rains or sleets where you are going, especially if near the coast.
-If so bring a watery shell layer.
+	* Double check if there is any chance that there can be rain or wet precipitation where you are going, especially if near the coast.
+If temperatures get above freezing bring a waterproof shell layer.
-	* If you will be snow mobiling make sure you can cover any exposed skin on your face and neck
+	* If you will be snowmobiling make sure you can cover any exposed skin on your face and neck.
+	* There is a lot of high quality used gear for low prices online.
+Just make sure you know what size you need or can return the gear if buying used clothing.
 	* ECW - Stands for Extreme Cold Weather clothing.

 * Layering System